Ramchandra Pant Amatya: A Warrior and A Statesman

-It is said that it outlines the theories and way of ruling of Shivaji.
-The book is said to be of such high stature that it can be compared to Kautilya's Arthashastra.

-It is said that the book still holds relevance in today's time and can be a guide for a person in the administration of a state, such is the richness of his thoughts more than 300 years back.

 Contribution to Maratha War of Independence

 In 1689, at the time of Sambhaji's assassination by Aurangzeb, Ramchandra Pant was deployed at Fort Vishalgad.
 In consultation with Sambhaji's queen, Yesubai, who was located at Fort Raigad along with Rajaram and her son Shahu, he decided to send Rajaram to Fort Gingee (in current-day Tamil Nadu) to divide the battlefield.
 Subsequently, Rajaram was brought to Panhala fort and was secretly sent to Gingee.
 Before leaving for Gingee, Rajaram conferred on Ramchandra Pant the title of Imperial Regent (Hukumat Panah).

 Thereafter, with the aid of generals Santaji Ghorpade, Dhanaji Jadhav, Parshuram Pant Pratinidhi, and Shankaraji Narayan Gandekar, Ramchandra Pant launched a great retaliatory war against the Mughal Empire.